Alkissourvinos/RealEstateOnlineWebApp/README.md

 - Contact details

 ## Bonus Points
-- ✨ Fully responsive design optimized for mobile devices
+- ✨ Many attributes for each to differentiate the ad from others
 - 🔄 Direct database communication for real-time data
 - 🎨 Polished UI with Material-UI components
-- 📱 Mobile-friendly approach
+- 📱  Fully responsive design optimized for mobile devices
 - 🏗️ Scalable architecture

 ## Technical Notes